sjbennett123/polarlarp/content/background/bloody_fist.md

 You are part of an elite fighting machine and the strongest Orc tribe in Elysia to date.
 Just because you are so young, and a mere scout doesn’t mean you aren’t important to the Bloody Fist.
 Without the Scouts the Bloody Fist would be steps behind their enemies not ahead.

+Orc Intel
+- Who is in charge and giving orders?
+- Who can be bought or blackmailed?
+- Where are magic items, relics, or rumors of lost magic?
+- Is there any opposition or or talk of uprising?
+- Are there surrounding defenses?
+- Where the money is kept
+- Who isn’t paying up with bribes and tribute?

 #### Grunts

 You are part of an elite fighting machine and the strongest Orc tribe in Elysia to date.
 You are fearless and barbaric in your lust for vengeance, but you are very tactical how you pursue victory.
 People fear the sight of you and flee int terror at your warcry.
 The Bloody Fist will endure any foe who opposes it, no one has stopped you yet.